-Katie Marriott Scholarships
+Katie Marriott Scholarship

-Awards are made annually to undergraduate music students (preferably members of a Bethel instrumental ensemble) and to nursing students with financial need and Christian character.
+Several awards are made annually to undergraduate music students (preferably members of a Bethel instrumental ensemble) and to nursing students with financial need and Christian character.
 (EAM123, EAM124)

 James and Norma Mason Speech Scholarship

 This award is given annually to a deserving upper-division student in the area of speech.
 (EAM125)